Last updated: April 10, 2026

 Extended international travel or work abroad is a third situation.
 If you will be unreachable for long stretches, your designated caregiver needs legal standing to act.

 Family circumstances also come up.
 A parent dealing with a serious illness or housing instability may need to temporarily place their child with a relative who can provide stable care.
+If a grandparent will be stepping in for an extended period, see can a grandparent give medical consent for a grandchild for guidance on when a consent form is sufficient versus when guardianship is needed.

 Temporary guardianship does not terminate parental rights.
 It does not allow the guardian to consent to adoption or make permanent changes to the child's legal status.
 The arrangement is temporary by definition, so the start and end dates need to be stated clearly in the document.